 Q8.
 Is it acceptable to photocopy the assessment results in order to give a copy to parents?

 Q9.
-Why is the T-score in the Area of Need Range if all of the items are in the Typical or Strength Range?
+Why is the T-score in the Area of Need range if all of the items are in the Typical or Strength range?

-DECA-Preschool – Outcomes And Results
+Outcomes and Results

 Q1.
 Where do I find the information needed to interpret changes in a child’s T-scores from pre-test to post-test?